 How to make smoked leg of lamb roast.

 - Mix the olive oil, salt, basil, rosemary, thyme and black pepper to make a marinade.
 Brush or rub this all over the lamb and place the roast into a large ziplock bag.
 Refrigerate over night if you can or at least for a few hours.
 Note: I used dried herbs but if you want to use fresh herbs the rule of thumb is that 1 Tbsp fresh herbs equals 1 teaspoon dried herbs.

 - Take the roast out of the refrigerator and let come to room temperature (about 30 minutes.)
-Place on the grill of the smoker and smoke at 225-250°F for about 2-3 hours or until the leg of lamb registers an internal temperature of 140-145°F when using a meat thermometer.
+Place on the grill grate of the smoker and smoke lamb at 225-250°F for about 2-3 hours or until the leg of lamb registers an internal temperature of 140-145°F when using a meat thermometer.
 My husband uses this thermometer probe in the meat and can read it from the outside.
 IIt keeps you from having to open the smoker and thus losing heat during the smoking process.